 Yet, over twenty high-ranking officials are relatives of Raisi, his wife, or other top government officials.
-Moreover, Mahmoud Ahmadi-Bighash, the former governor of Khorasan Province, gave a speech on the parliament floor claiming "all happenings and appointments" in the government required approval by President Raisi's son-in-law, Meghdad Nili.
+Furthermore, former Khorasan Province governor Mahmoud Ahmadi-Bighash stated on the parliament floor "all happenings and appointments" in the government required approval by President Raisi's son-in-law, Meghdad Nili.